frc2423/Led-Exercises/LedExercises/README.md

 1. Open this project in VS Code with the WPILib extension installed
 2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) to open the command palette
-3. Type "WPILib: Simulate Robot Code" and select it
+3. Type "WPILib: Simulate Robot Code" and select itsj
-4. Choose "Sim GUI" when prompted and press OK
-5. The simulation GUI will open, showing your robot's LED strip

-### Testing Your LED Challenges

 1. You'll see buttons for each LED challenge (e.g., "All Green", "First 3 Green", etc.)
 2. Click any button to test your LED pattern
 3. The "Addressable LEDs" section (under Hardware menu) will show your LED strip visually